The Erie Beach Hotel is a long-standing Port Dover tradition.

 In the early 1970’s, Harold and Marjorie’s son Tony and his wife Betty bought the hotel and made changes of their own.
 They added more dining to the hotel by building a kitchen on to The Terrace Room level, changing it from a beverage room to a 250 seat casual dining area.

 In 2000, Tony and Betty’s son Andrew and his wife Pam bought the hotel and are carrying on the family tradition.
-They have added on to the building as well, most notably the breathtaking rooftop Perch Patio, which is 90 additional outdoor seats added onto the Terrace Room.
+They have added on to the building as well, most notably the breathtaking rooftop Perch Patio, which has added over 100+ additional outdoor seats to the Terrace Room.
 Their daughters are also involved, and now make 4 generations of Schneiders working hard to carry on their great-grandparents’ legacy.